WinthropUniversity/ComputingHandbook/servers/hopper.md

 ## Getting Access

 Access to hopper (and all linux machines) is restricted to students and faculty who need access.
 Typically access is granted through enrollment as part of a CSCI, DIFD, or MATH course.
+The current list of linux eligible courses is `'CSCI101','CSCI207','CSCI208','CSCI243','CSCI271','CSCI290','CSCI311','CSCI355','CSCI365','CSCI411','CSCI431','CSCI466','CSCI475','CSCI476','DIFD451','MATH370','MATH570'`.
+Please contact the chair of the CS department if you feel your course should be added to this list.

 Once you are granted access you will maintain that access until you leave the university.
 If you believe you should have access but do not please contact [helpdesk@winthrop.edu](mailto://helpdesk@winthrop.edu) to request it.
 The request will need be approved.

 ## Two Factor Authentication (2FA)